drum445/objectify/README.md

 # objectify

-Crystal library to be used with the db lib.
+Crystal micro-orm library, similar to what dapper supplies for .NET Core
+Main features:
-Allows SQL result sets to be transformed into an object or array of object
+	SQL result sets to be transformed into an object or array of object
-Also allows SQL scripts to be injected with the correct variables from the passed object
+	SQL scripts to be injected with the correct variables from the passed object

+Uses the JSON library from stdlib to allow from_json to be used to prevent the need for messy custom initializers on each class.
+Simply ```include Objectify``` in classes to be created from a SQL result set

 ## Installation